-Number and Quantity

-Together, irrational numbers and rational numbers complete the real number system, representing all points on the number line, while there exist numbers beyond the real numbers called complex numbers.

-- 1. Explain how the meaning of rational exponents follows from extending the properties of integer exponents to those values, allowing for an additional notation for radicals using rational exponents. - 2.
-Rewrite expressions involving radicals and rational exponents using the properties of exponents. - 3.
-Define the imaginary number i such that $i^2 = -1$.
+Number and Quantity Together, irrational numbers and rational numbers complete the real number system, representing all points on the number line, while there exist numbers beyond the real 1.
+Explain how the meaning of rational exponents follows from extending the properties of integer exponents to those values, allowing for an additional notation for radicals using rational exponents. numbers called complex numbers.
+2. Rewrite expressions involving radicals and rational exponents using the properties of exponents.
+3. Define the imaginary number i such that $i^2 = -1$.

+Algebra and Functions

 Focus 1: Algebra

 Expressions can be rewritten in equivalent forms by using algebraic properties, including properties of addition, multiplication, and exponentiation, to make different characteristics or features visible.

-- 4. Interpret linear, quadratic, and exponential expressions in terms of a context by viewing one or more of their parts as a single entity. - Example: Interpret the accrued amount of investment $P(l+r)^t$, where P is the principal and r is the interest rate, as the product of P and a factor depending on time t. - 5.
-Use the structure of an expression to identify ways to rewrite it.
-Example: See x^4 y^4 as $(x^2)^2$ $(y^2)^2$, thus recognizing it as a difference of squares that can be factored as $(x^2 y^2)(x^2 + y^2)$.
+4. Interpret linear, quadratic, and exponential expressions in terms of a context by viewing one or more of their parts as a single entity.
+Example: Interpret the accrued amount of investment P(1 + r)^t, where P is the principal and r is the interest rate, as the product of P and a factor depending on time t.
+5. Use the structure of an expression to identify ways to rewrite it.
+Example: See x4 - y4 as (x2)2 - (y2)2, thus recognizing it as a difference of squares that can be factored as (x2 - y2)(x2 + y2).

-Finding solutions to an equation, inequality, or system of equations or inequalities requires the checking of candidate solutions, whether generated analytically or graphically, to ensure that solutions are found and that those found are not extraneous.
 6. Choose and produce an equivalent form of an expression to reveal and explain properties of the quantity represented by the expression. a.
 Factor quadratic expressions with leading coefficients of one, and use the factored form to reveal the zeros of the function it defines. b.
 Use the vertex form of a quadratic expression to reveal the maximum or minimum value and the axis of symmetry of the function it defines; complete the square to find the vertex form of quadratics with a leading coefficient of one. c.
 Use the properties of exponents to transform expressions for exponential functions.
-Example: Identify percent rate of change in functions such as y = (1.02)^t, y = (0.97)^t, y = (1.01)^{12t}, y = (1.2)^{t/10}, and classify them as representing exponential growth or decay.
+Example: Identify percent rate of change in functions such as y = (1.02)^t, y = (0.97)^t, y = (1.01)^{1/2t}, y = (1.2)^{U10}, and classify them as representing exponential growth or decay.
 7. Add, subtract, and multiply polynomials, showing that polynomials form a system analogous to the integers, namely, they are closed under the operations of addition, subtraction, and multiplication.
-8. Explain why extraneous solutions to an equation involving absolute values may arise and how to check to be sure that a candidate solution satisfies an equation.
+Finding solutions to an equation, inequality, or system of equations or inequalities requires the checking of candidate solutions, whether generated analytically or graphically, to ensure that solutions are found and that those found are not extraneous.
+Explain why extraneous solutions to an equation involving absolute values may arise and how to check to be sure that a candidate solution satisfies an equation.
 The structure of an equation or inequality (including, but not limited to, one-variable linear and quadratic equations, inequalities, and systems of linear equations in two variables) can be purposefully analyzed (with and without technology) to determine an efficient strategy to find a solution, if one exists, and then to justify the solution.
 9. Select an appropriate method to solve a quadratic equation in one variable. a.
 Use the method of completing the square to transform any quadratic equation in x into an equation of the form (x - p)2 = q that has the same solutions.
 Explain how the quadratic formula is derived from this form. b.
 Solve quadratic equations by inspection (such as x2 = 49), taking square roots, completing the square, the quadratic formula, and factoring, as appropriate to the initial form of the equation, and recognize that some solutions may not be real.